pachyderm/docs/content/staging/project-operations/set-project.md

 ---
 # metadata #
-title:  Update a Project
+title:  Set a Project as Current
-description: Learn how to switch to and update a  project in Pachyderm.
+description: Learn how to switch to a project in Pachyderm.
 date:
 # taxonomy #
 tags: ["projects"]
 series:
 seriesPart:
-weight:
+weight: 2
 ---
 In order to begin working on a project, you must assign it to a pachctl context.
 This enables you to safely add or update resources such as pipelines and repos without affecting other projects.